Liveaboard vessel in the Red Sea with Diver on Tour

 • Tanks and weights

-• Group transfer from Hurghada to Marsa Alam in the afternoon, after prior registration
+• Transfer from Hurghada can be organised after prior registration

 Changes to the route are possible at any time for safety reasons or due to weather or authority requirements.

-You do not have to give up comfort on board either.
+You do not have to give up comfort on board.
 Our liveaboard boats offer bright, well-maintained and modern cabins for relaxing nights between dives – from spacious suites to comfortable double cabins.

-Suite on a liveaboard in the Red Sea with sea view
+Suite on a Red Sea liveaboard with sea view

 Suite with panoramic view

-Spacious suite with plenty of daylight, sea view and high-quality furnishings – ideal for guests who want to enjoy special comfort on their liveaboard in the Red Sea.
+Spacious suite with plenty of daylight, sea view and high-quality furnishings – ideal for guests who want to enjoy special comfort on their Red Sea liveaboard.

 Practical twin cabin

-Functional, clean and cosy: these cabins with two single beds are ideal for friends, dive buddies or solo travellers who want to enjoy their safari comfortably.
+Functional, clean and cosy: these cabins with two single beds are ideal for friends, dive buddies or solo travellers who want to spend their liveaboard comfortably.

 Comfortable double cabin

-Bright double cabin with a pleasant atmosphere and immediate feel-good factor – perfect for couples or guests looking for a quiet and cosy accommodation on their safari.
+Bright double cabin with a pleasant atmosphere and immediate feel-good factor – perfect for couples or guests looking for quiet and cosy accommodation on their liveaboard.

 Underwater in the Red Sea

-In addition to life on board, the underwater world is above all the reason why liveaboards in the Red Sea are a true highlight for many divers.
+Besides life on board, the underwater world is the main reason why Red Sea liveaboards are a true highlight for many guests.

 Coral reef while diving in the Red Sea